 These posts are an invaluable beginning for learning about the stress response and how to gently navigate out of stressful events in order to bring your focus and your entire body back to the here and now.
 Basic exercises are included.
-Please bear in mind that this isn’t a substitute for working one-on-one with me or other trained health-care providers.
+Please bear in mind this isn’t a substitute for working one-on-one with a trained health-care provider.

 Unfortunately, in Westernized cultures and societies we keep our past events (with all their guts and glory) very close to our hearts and bellies (sometimes literally, especially for those with heart and/or digestive problems).

 The trauma we carry with us – be it catastrophic or seemingly benign – no longer resides in the actual event.
 After all, the event is in the past.
-But the trauma resides, and can stay trapped, in our nervous system.
+The trauma resides, and can stay trapped, in our nervous system.

-First, we need to let our nervous system know that we are safe.
+First, we need to let our nervous system know we are safe.

-We need to let it know that we are here.
+We need to let it know we are here.

 Not in the past.

 A classic phrase from one of my teachers, Steven Hoskinson, goes something like this:

 “Trauma is not being in the here and now.
 Trauma is nervous system dys-regulation”.